nazdridoy/bijoyLinux/README.md

 ### Modifications

 This repository contains modified versions of `bn-bijoyClassic.mim` and `bn-bijoyUnicode.mim`, originally provided by Ananda Computers at [bijoyekushe.net.bd](https://bijoyekushe.net.bd/index.php?action=bijoy_linux).
-All rights of these files are to copyright © Mustafa Jabbar.
+All rights of these files are copyrighted © Mustafa Jabbar.
 The following modifications were made to address various issues and discrepancies with the Windows version of the Bijoy Keyboard:
 1. Fixed mapping for `_`, which was previously pointed to "থ".
 2. Fixed mapping for `'`, which was previously broken.